 - You owe less than $1,000 in tax after subtracting your withholding and refundable credits

 - Or if you “paid withholding and estimated tax of at least 90% of the tax for the current year or 100% of the tax shown on the return for the prior year, whichever is smaller.”

-So, if you paid taxes on 90% of your income in a given year, you should avoid the penalty.
+So, if you paid taxes on 90% of your income in a year, you should avoid the penalty.
 If you start earning more than you estimated, you can make up payments.
-Alternatively, if you overpay in the first quarter, you can adjust on your second quarter, and so on.
+Alternatively, if you overpay in the first quarter, you can adjust during your second quarter, and so on.
 The key is to never get behind on payments.

 Reducing Your Taxable Income